Skip to content

 Hosting MAS

-One tradeoff is that SNO, by utilizing a single application server, is not a “High Availability” architecture with multiple sets of clusters which would typically be spread across multiple regions of the country when running in the AWS cloud.
+One tradeoff is that SNO, by utilizing a single application server, is not a true “High Availability” architecture with multiple sets of clusters which would typically be spread across two or more availability zones when running in the AWS cloud.
+Our cost-effective MAS Cluster plan supports more users and does provide a multi-zone deployment.

 More info available here:

 Like our MAS Single plan, the MAS Cluster plan delivers higher ROI than you will find anywhere else.
-This hosting architecture is designed for organizations that have more than 50 concurrent users or want multiple servers for some level of fault tolerance built into MAS.
+This hosting architecture is designed for organizations that have more than 50 concurrent users, would like to use additional modules in the suite beyond Manage and Health, or want a more resilient architecture with a multiple availability zone deployment.

 More info available here: